 In March 2010, we completed our strategic investment in American Capital Acquisition Corporation ("ACAC").
-We formed ACAC with The Michael Karfunkel 2005 Grantor Retained Annuity Trust (the "Trust") for the purpose of acquiring from GMAC Insurance Holdings, Inc. ("GMACI") and Motor Insurance Corporation ("MIC", together with GMACI, "GMAC") GMAC's U.S. consumer property and casualty insurance business.
-Michael Karfunkel, individually, and the Trust, which is controlled by Michael Karfunkel, own 100% of ACAC's common stock (subject to our conversion rights described below).
+We formed ACAC with The Michael Karfunkel 2005 Grantor Retained Annuity Trust (the "Trust") for the purpose of acquiring from GMAC Insurance Holdings, Inc. and Motor Insurance Corporation ("MIC", together with GMAC Insurance Holdings, Inc., "GMACI's U.S. consumer property and casualty insurance business (the "GMACI Business"), a writer of automobile coverages through independent agents in the United States.
+Its coverages include standard/preferred auto, RVs, non-standard auto and commercial auto.
+The acquisition included ten statutory insurance companies (the "GMACI Insurers").
+Michael Karfunkel, individually, and the Trust, which is controlled by Leah Karfunkel, own 100% of ACAC's common stock (subject to our conversion rights described below).
 Michael Karfunkel is the chairman of our board of directors and the father-in-law of Barry D. Zyskind, our chief executive officer.
-The ultimate beneficiaries of the Trust include Michael Karfunkel's children, one of whom is married to Mr. Zyskind.
+The ultimate beneficiaries of the Trust include Michael and Leah Karfunkel's children, one of whom is married to Mr. Zyskind.
 In addition, Michael Karfunkel is the Chairman of the Board of Directors of ACAC.